Vision & Future

 Current restoration projects will not be listed on this page, since some number are always in progress.

-The museum currently has a single trolley running, car #358 seating 28 adults.
+The museum normaiily runs one trolley car, car no. #358, which seats 28 adults.
+We occasionally run our interurban #120 (a gas-mechanical car.
 We realize this is a bottleneck to expanding both our capacity and revenue potential.
-Options we're looking at include restoring to operation interurban #120 (a gas-mechanical car) or getting a power cart to operate electric cars like Oslo #3.
+Options we're looking at include restoring to operation electric cars like Oslo #3, by getting a power cart to do so.

 The power cart would consist of either a rechargeable battery system or a diesel generator.
 This would get one electric car running, but it has the disadvantage of the need to push and pull the cart everywhere the trolley goes.

-Work has resumed on car 120 though.
-A test firing of the restored engine occurred in August 2016, with the remaining mechanical work expected to complete soon.
+Work resumed on car no. 120.
+A test firing of the restored engine occurred in August 2016, with mechanical work completed and exterior work expected to be complete soon.

 In December 2015, the museum acquired PATH car 143 saved from the ruins of the World Trade Center.
 We plan to create a new exhibit space, probably as an addition to the existing main building, that will house the PATH car along with other Ground Zero artifacts.
 It will be an exhibit designed so people can remember, learn about and reflect on the events from 9/11/2001.